-Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong Un
+Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong-Un

 — SHRED (@Hobie_SHRED) March 1, 2019

-The Warmbier family is not alone in calling out Trump’s decision to back Kim Jung-un’s version of events.
+The Warmbier family is not alone in calling out Trump’s decision to back Kim Jong-un’s version of events.
 The Inquisitr pointed out that several members of the GOP were publicly outraged by Trump’s statement, viewing it as condoning unforgivable human rights violations.
-Trump was also hammered by Democrats for not only backing Jung-un but for also almost immediately trying to make the narrative about himself by once again taking full credit for Warmbier’s release.
+Trump was also hammered by Democrats for not only backing Jong-un but for also almost immediately trying to make the narrative about himself by once again taking full credit for Warmbier’s release.

 My GOP brothers and sisters…don’t ignore potus insult to #Warmbier family and to this country.
 What you ignore you empower.
 Stand up for Otto and for the rule of law and stand against potus putting his own personal interests before America’s. #SpeakTruth #LetsGetAfterIt